ge3224/fcc/rwd/cp2-tribute-page/essay.md

 By springtime the following year, Sicklesâ€™ obscure role would lead to notoriety and a body of work that would forever change the world of illustrated art.

 Sickles was no rookie when he arrived in New York City that year.
-He was already an established cartoonist who left his native Ohio because of the Great Depression, which made opportunities scarce in his area.
+He was already an established cartoonist who left his native Ohio because of the Great Depression.
 His friend Milton Caniff sent word about a job at AP.
-The two artists had shared a studio in Ohio, but for the same economic reasons, Caniff left for AP the previous year.
+The two artists shared a studio in Ohio before work became scarce.
+Caniff left for AP the previous year.

 Not long after Sickles joined the AP staff, the need for ghost work on *Scorchy Smith* arose when John Terry fell sick from tuberculosis.
 Terry, brother of *Terrytoons* co-founder Paul Terry, created *Scorchy Smith* for AP in 1930.
 There was hope that Terry might recover and resume his work, but that hope was never realized.
 Terry died on February 27, 1934.